WRLC/grima/README.md

 for inspiration and testing.
 * Thanks to Ex Libris for the underlying APIs, and to ELUNA for the community to work with them.

+## Tips for forking this repo.
+1. Clone your fork:
+git clone git@github.com:YOUR-USERNAME/YOUR-FORKED-REPO.git
+2. Add remote from original repository in your forked repository: cd into/cloned/fork-repo git remote add upstream git://github.com/ORIGINAL-DEV-USERNAME/REPO-YOU-FORKED-FROM.git git fetch upstream
+3. Updating your fork from original repo to keep up with their changes: git pull upstream master